-The Livermore-Amador Symphony Association conducted its 44th Competition for Young Musicians on October 9.
-The winners performed as soloists with the Symphony on February 18, 2017, and were awarded $500.00.
+The Livermore-Amador Symphony Association will conduct its 45th Competition for Young Musicians on October 1.
+The winner(s) will perform as soloist(s) with the Symphony on February 24, 2018, and will be awarded $500.00.

 The annual competition is open to instrumentalists and vocalists who reside or attend school in Livermore, Pleasanton, Sunol, Dublin, or San Ramon, California.
 Students are eligible through grade 12.
 If not enrolled in high school, the maximum age is 17.
 All instruments will be considered.

 Applicants must submit a completed application form, a non-refundable fee of $8.00, and, for preliminary screening, a recording of their playing.
 Applicants may post a recording (preferably a video) to YouTube and send a link via e-mail.
-The application deadline for 2017–18 will be September 10, 2017.
-(For your reference, see the 2016–17 application form.)
-(New applications are not yet available.)
-Music should be chosen from the standard repertoire for orchestra, with some restrictions: for 2017–18, compositions performed or to be performed by the Symphony in 2016–2017 (Grieg piano concerto, voice—Mozart “Exsultate, Jubilate”) and 2017–2018 (Korngold violin concerto, Elgar cello concerto) are not to be chosen.
+The application deadline for 2017–18 is September 10, 2017.
+Music should be chosen from the standard repertoire for orchestra, with some restrictions: compositions performed or to be performed by the Symphony in 2016–2017 (Beethoven piano concerto no. 1, Grieg piano concerto; Sibelius violin concerto; voice—Mozart “Exsultate, Jubilate”) and 2017–2018 (Korngold violin concerto, Elgar cello concerto) are not to be chosen.
 The selection, one movement of a concerto or a comparable work, should have a minimum length of approximately 10 minutes.
 For the preliminary screenings, recordings for non-pianists should have piano accompaniment.
 For piano recordings, accompaniment is not essential.
-All applicants will be notified of the outcome of the preliminary screening and all recordings will be returned.
+All applicants will be notified of the outcome of the preliminary screening and all recording discs will be returned.

 Those accepted to compete will be expected to perform in person on Sunday afternoon, October 1, 2017, before a panel of judges, including the Music Director.
 Contestants must provide their own accompanists.
 Each student will receive a written evaluation.
 Taken into consideration are intonation, tone quality, technique, style/interpretation, and memorization.
 The judges are requested, but not required, to select two winners not competing on the same instrument.
 The decision of the judges is final.
 If, in the opinion of the judges, none of those competing is qualified, a winner will not be selected.